rgscherf/hermes/README.md

 Hermes requires the JVM installed on your system, and the `java` command on your path.

-Clone this repository and place `target/hermes-standalone.jar` somewhere permanent--call the absolute path to that location $HERMES_PATH.
+Clone this repository and place `target/hermes-standalone.jar` somewhere permanent--call the absolute path to that location `$HERMES_PATH`.
 Then configure your tool of choice with:

 ```json
 {